 You will be assigned a key(s) that will allow you access to your building and individual room.
-Rooms should be locked and you should carry your keys and College ID with you at all times.
+Rooms should be locked and you should carry your keys with you at all times.
 You are prohibited from duplicating housing keys for any reason.
-You may not loan, sell or transfer any housing key or College ID to any person for the purpose of allowing that person to enter college housing unescorted or use the residence hall or apartment's facilities.
+You may not loan, sell, or transfer any housing key to any person for the purpose of allowing that person to enter college housing unescorted or use the residence hall or apartment's facilities.
+This includes College ID cards that provide access to college facilities.

-- In the event that keys are lost, stolen or misplaced, you are responsible for immediately reporting that the key is missing to the Residence Life and Housing office and the Department of Public Safety. - Failure to return the key(s) upon departure from the room/apartment/house will result in a charge to your student account to change the key lock cylinder. - You will be charged \$100 for a lock change if your key is lost or not returned after moving out.
-For houses, suites or apartments where two keys are assigned, there will be a \$75 charge per additional lock that must be changed.
-Your key(s) should be returned immediately upon moving out of your residential space. - Students issued a temporary ID card for residential access at the beginning of the year are required to return this ID upon receipt of their permanent College ID.
-Anyone who loses or fails to return the temporary ID card will be charged \$25.
+- In the event that keys are lost, stolen, or misplaced, you are responsible for immediately reporting that the key is missing to the Office of Campus Life and the Department of Public Safety. - Failure to return the key(s) upon departure from the room/apartment/house will result in a charge to your student account to change the key lock cylinder. - For a standard double room, you will be charged \$50 for each lost or unreturned room key and an additional \$10 for each lost or unreturned exterior key.
+Houses, suites and apartments may incur additional costs based on the number of locks to be changed.